Lowe54/Support-Software-Inc/TESTING.md

 ## Known Bugs

 1) After closing a ticket, until the page is refreshed comments can still be added
+2) Purchases are currently not being linked to a user (If they are logged in)

 ## User story testing